lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session05_see.md

 ![](https://github.com/lzim/teampsd/blob/master/resources/gifs/sim_ui_2.gif)

-8. Expand the Experiments tile and read the “i” information for the Team Data Table.
+8. Expand the Experiments tile by clicking on the white down arrow in the right corner of the blue bar.
+Click on the "i" in the red circle next to Team Data and read the “i” information for the Team Data table.

 + What types of decisions does the team make that affect these variables?